 Here are some tips to keep in mind anytime you get on your motorcycle in North Carolina or South Carolina:

 In addition to avoiding distractions, make sure that you always operate your motorcycle while sober.
-The National Highway Traffic Safety Administration reports that the percentage of intoxicated motorcycle riders involved in fatal crashes is greater than the percentage of intoxicated drivers of motor vehicles.
+The National Highway Traffic Safety Administration reports that the percentage of intoxicated motorcycle riders involved in fatal crashes is greater than that of drunken drivers of motor vehicles.

 Follow the Law